pedramjlo/Todo_list/README.md

 # DRF API Views
 A variaty of generic DRF API view have been used including CreateAPIView, RetrieveUpdateAPIView, DestroyAPIView and the basic APIView in order to CRUD data.
+Used both in account & todo_project apps.